carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > {: .solution}
 {: .challenge}

-This `COPY` keyword can be used to place your own scripts or own data into a container that you want to publish or use as a record.
-Note that it's not necessarily a good idea to put your scripts inside the container if you're constantly changing or editing them.
+This `COPY` keyword can be used to place your own scripts or own data into a container image that you want to publish or use as a record.
+Note that it's not necessarily a good idea to put your scripts inside the container image if you're constantly changing or editing them.
 Then, referencing the scripts from outside the container is a good idea, as we did in the previous section.
-You also want to think carefully about size -- if you run `docker image ls` you'll see the size of each image all the way on the right of the screen.
-The bigger your image becomes, the harder it will be to easily download.
+You also want to think carefully about size -- if you run `docker image ls` you'll see the size of each container image all the way on the right of the screen.
+The bigger your container image becomes, the harder it will be to easily download.

 > ## Copying alternatives
 >
-> Another trick for getting your own files into a container is by using the `RUN`
+> Another trick for getting your own files into a container image is by using the `RUN`
 > keyword and downloading the files from the internet.
 For example, if your code
 > is in a GitHub repository, you could include this statement in your Dockerfile
-> to download the latest version every time you build the container:
+> to download the latest version every time you build the container image:
 >
 > ~~~
 > RUN git clone https://github.com/alice/mycode